iteravirgo/bcsitera.github.io/apps/Public-Sector-Accounting/docs/en-us/help.md

 <br><br>

 ### State Balance Reports
 To create a new Balance Report User must specify Year and Month of the reporting period.
-State balance report is a cumulative report from the beginning of reporting period's calendar year.
+State balance report is a cumulative report from the beginning of reporting period's calendar year.<br>
 Button **"Calculate Lines" creates State Balance Report Lines**. *Lines are created for every State G/L Account in combination with Transaction Partner, Business Activity, Source and Cashflow.*

 In order to check General Ledger Entries that form a State Balance Report Line, look for button "**Show entries**" in State Balance Report Lines.
 To view entries with all dimensions in General Ledger Entries navigate to Entry and press button G/L Dimension Overview and then Show Matrix.